kubewarden/kubewarden.io/content/blog/2021/11/deep-dive-into-policy-logging.md

 the host through
 waPC](https://github.com/kubewarden/policy-sdk-swift/blob/59cc979fa9994f1653d3d3e3dd3072188b2c0a18/Sources/kubewardenSdk/logger.swift#L75-L80).

-## Cluster Administrators
+## For Cluster Administrators

 Being able to log from within a policy is half of the story.
 Then, we have to be able to read and potentially collect these logs.

 As we have seen, Kubewarden policies support structured logging that is then forwarded to the component running the policy.
-Usually, this is `kwctl` if you are executing the policy in a manual fashion, or the `policy-server` if the policy is being ran in a Kubernetes environment.
+Usually, this is `kwctl` if you are executing the policy in a manual fashion, or `policy-server` if the policy is being ran in a Kubernetes environment.

-Both `kwctl` and the  `policy-server` use the `tracing` crate to produce log events, either the events that are produced by the application itself, or by policies that are running in WebAssembly runtime environments.
+Both `kwctl` and `policy-server` use the [`tracing`](https://github.com/tokio-rs/tracing) crate to produce log events, either the events that are produced by the application itself, or by policies that are running in WebAssembly runtime environments.

 ### `kwctl`